LNST in containers

 cd your_lnst_project_directory

-podman build . -t lnst -f container_files/Dockerfile
+podman build . -t lnst -f container_files/agent/Dockerfile

 Now is everything ready to run LNST in containers.
 For testing purposes, we can use HelloWorldRecipe from Creating an executable “HelloWorld” test script.